kmykoh97/distributed-key-value-database/README.md

 1. Users communicate with client coordinator through gRPC.
 2. Upon receiving read request, client coordinator will first check distributed cache(CDN) for data.
 If unavailable in cache, client coordinator will contact server coordinator.
 3. Server coordinators are implemented as a cluster managed by Zookeeper for Primary-Backup model.
-4. Server coordinator will first preprocess the data then distribute them to required data clusters through consistent hashing.
+4. Server coordinator will first preprocess the data then distribute them to required data clusters through consistent hashing(for load-balance).
 4. Every data write operation will be safecheck completion through 2-phase commit to ensure final consistency.
 5. Data read not required to do any safecheck to ensure performance and latency.